 Whether you’re seeking keywords for your new site or need help settling on a niche, you’ll want to rely heavily on the tools offered by WordStream.
 They’re powerful, accurate and informative.

-It’s last on this list, but that doesn’t mean that this tool has nothing to offer.
-It’s free, it’s easy to use and, above all else, it’ll provide you with some keywords that you may have overlooked.
+It’s last on this list, but that doesn’t mean that this keyword tool has nothing to offer.
+It’s free, it’s easy to use and, above all else, it’ll provide you with a keyword suggestion or two that you may have overlooked.